dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 The structured questions above don't guarantee a faster resolution.
 They do guarantee that the investigation doesn't advance past "the fix passed staging" before asking whether staging was actually testing the right thing.

-P.S. — The three prompt templates used across this analysis - the hour-1 symptom correlator, the fix validation checklist, and the GC parameter derivation prompt - are available in the [se-ai-templates](https://github.com/dhaval201279/se-ai-templates/tree/main/sre) repository on GitHub.
+P.S. — The three prompt templates used across this analysis - the hour-1 symptom correlator, the fix validation checklist, and the GC parameter derivation prompt - are available in the [se-ai-templates](https://github.com/dhaval201279/se-ai-template/tree/main/sre/templates/gc) repository on GitHub.

-The full prompt used for this analysis is available in my [se-ai-templates](https://github.com/dhaval201279/se-ai-template/blob/main/database/templates/01-postgres-query-plan-forensics.md) repository on GitHub.